The Complete Guide To DUI Laws in South Carolina

 PROVIDING A SAMPLE

 If you consent to providing a breath sample, and your BAC reads less than .15%, your license will not be suspended at all as it relates to the administrative case.
-It would get suspended later if you were ultimately convicted of DUI or DUAC.
-If, however, it reads .15% or more your license will be suspended for at least 1 month.
+It would get suspended later and mandatory ignition interlock would be required if you were ultimately convicted of DUI or DUAC.
+If, however, it reads .15% or more your license will be suspended for at least 1 month or ignition interlock could be imposed for at least 3 months if you lose at administrative hearing.
 Additionally, if the reading is .08% or more, the reading will likely be used against you as evidence during your criminal prosecution for DUI – If it’s less than .08%, I’m willing to bet the prosecutor won’t use it!

 As a summary, a breath test of: